-I feel attracted to sites that are in transition and where visible and unvisible layers of time are intertwined.
-Urban, rural and industrial landscapes offer these sites.
+I feel attracted to sites that are created, used and abandoned by people and where visible and unvisible layers of time are intertwined.
+Urban, industrial and rural landscapes offer these sites.
 Here, I zoom in into the human scale, such as a road, a field, objects and structures.
 On official maps, the sites I go to are often visualized as an empty area, if they are on the map at all, but when I find myself there I discover that the place is not at all empty.
-However abandoned, the sites are full of traces of human presence and stories, that together make the real narrative of the site more exciting than any fictional story.
-This is why I work with what I find and instead of adding new objects, I tend to remove or hide existing elements of the site.
+However abandoned, the sites are full of traces of human presence and narratives.
+In my conversation with a site, I aim to reveal these hidden aspects of it in my in situ projects, curatorial and educational activities.

-My focus is on artistic research, in situ interventions, participation/ education and drawing.
-My specialty is exploring and observing places and spaces that are deserted, forgotten, or silent and empty for other reasons.
+Focussing on the memory of sites, I perform artistic research, in situ interventions and driftings.
+Each of these activities inform and are informed by my drawings.
 My stay and on-site exploration are essential activities to investigate a place from within.
 In response to what I observe on site, I develop my own research methods for each location, in which I combine media and techniques, such as sound recordings, cartography, archive research, drawing, archeology and photography.
-The research reveals unknown narratives and unseen spatial characteristiscs, which generate new meanings of a site.
-The outcomes of the research can be reflected in a master plan, a design concept, a visual atlas or other forms of publication and presentation.
+The research reveals unknown narratives and unseen spatial characteristiscs, which generate new insights of a place.

-Coming soon here is a PDF with information in English on a selection of my projects.
-If you have any questions about my practice or about a specific project, feel free to send me an e-mail.
+Coming soon here is a PDF with a portfolio in English of a selection of my projects.
+If you have any questions about my practice or about a specific project or drawing, feel free to send me an e-mail.